Creativity heals & helps us be happy

-My life experiences lead me to believe that everyone is born creative in some way, shape of form.
-Everyone has an inner artist.
+My life experiences and study have lead me to believe that everyone is born creative.
+Everyone has an inner artist even if they don't recognize it.
 For example, when people find out I'm an artist, a painter in particular, they continue the conversation with, "You ought to paint..." then they describe an image they have in their mind.
 It happens All.
 The.
 Time.
 I often wonder why they don't create their image.
-When I ask them why they don't paint (or draw, sculpt, write, or form) that ideas they are ready with the answer that school/society has brainwashed them with...
+When I ask them why they don't paint (or draw, sculpt, write, or form) their ideas they are ready with the answer that school/society/self has brainwashed them with...

 "I'm not creative!"

 How many times have you heard that?
 Or said that?
 Over time we either embrace or abandon that thought.
 I've done both.

 Creativity is the power to create, to bring something to life.
 The something made, the end result, is our expression made manifest.
 When we enjoy the process of making we come alive.
 We remember something innate about ourself - that we were born creative.
 No one ever really lives until they venture to be creative.

 That's why I teach.
 I need art.
 You need art.
 Everyone needs to make something.
 And I can help do that.